Reduced probability densities of long-lived metastable states as those of distributed thermal systems: possible experimental implications for supercooled fluids: Stationary and near-stationary reduced local probability densities

 \subsection{Effective many body probability densities}

-A given reduced probability density $\rho_{n, l.t.a.}$ may be expressed as the partial trace of numerous many-body probability densities $\rho_{\sf eff}$ other than the long-time average $\rho_{\Lambda, l.t.a.}$ of Eq. (\ref{llta}).
+A given reduced probability density $\rho_{n, l.t.a.}$ may be expressed as the partial trace of numerous many body probability densities $\rho_{\sf eff}$ other than the long-time average $\rho_{\Lambda, l.t.a.}$ of Eq. (\ref{llta}).
 That is, we can write $\rho_{n,l.t.a}$ as a partial trace of such effective probability densities,

 In general, there are indeed multiple viable $\rho_{\sf eff} \neq \rho_{\Lambda, l.t.a}$ that will yield the same reduced probability density $\rho_{n, l.t.a}$.
 Not all of these effective reduced probability densities will adhere to clustering conditions.
 However, they will all yield the same reduced probability density.
 Explicit examples of effective $\rho_{\sf eff}$ can be constructed for the models of Section \ref{decoupled_solvable}.
 In general, a simple recipe (already implicit in our derivation of Eq. (\ref{pp}) in Section \ref{sect:proof_eqpp})) may be provided for some such effective probability densities.
 Similar to Sections \ref{decoupled_solvable} and \ref{locality}, in what follows, we will, for simplicity of notation consider only a single state variable- that of the inverse temperature.
 The reduced single particle probability density in the decoupled (``${\sf dec.}$'') model example of Eq. (\ref{trivexample}) can, e.g., be written as